USEPA/power-profiler/app/TESTING.md

             □ Opens an input box for entering square footage □ The first paragraph and all charts change when entering square footage
         * Test that the switch to residential button hides the commercial customer input and changes all text and charts to the previous text for the residential inputs
-    * Test that all the charts (Guage chart, CO2, SO2, and NOx) charts are present and change when input changes
+    * Test that all the charts (Gauge chart, CO2, SO2, and NOx) charts are present and change when input changes

 * Print report
     * Check that the print report feature works and shows all the information that is present on the screen at the time of clicking the button